Gabri (footballer, born 1979): Ajax

-Later years
+Later career

-On 27 May 2010, after a last poor individual season with Ajax – only 13 matches, even though the Amsterdam side finished in second place – the 31-year-old Gabri signed for Qatar Stars League club Umm-Salal Sports Club.
+On 27 May 2010, after a last poor individual season with Ajax – only 13 matches, even though the Amsterdam side finished in second place – the 31-year-old Gabri signed for Qatar Stars League club Umm Salal SC.
 On 4 July of the following year he moved countries again, joining FC Sion in Switzerland.

 On 25 July 2012, having taken almost no part in the Super League campaign, Gabri changed teams but stayed in the country, agreeing to a contract at FC Lausanne-Sport.
-He retired two years later at the age of 35, and immediately returned to Barcelona as assistant to their reserves.

-Coaching

-In July 2015, as part of a reshuffle by incoming director José Segura, Gabri changed roles within the club, becoming the coach of the Juvenil A youth team.
-On 25 October 2017, he was appointed manager at Sion and, in December of the following year, he signed with FC Andorra in the same capacity.
-On 24 February 2020, after three consecutive losses and seven matches without a win, he was dismissed.

-Remaining in the third tier, Gabri managed UE Olot from January to April 2021, leaving by mutual consent.
-On 1 June that year, he signed for Lleida Esportiu for the next three seasons.

-Gabri replaced Pedro Munitis at the helm of CE Sabadell FC in the Primera Federación in July 2022.

-International career
+International

 Gabri was a key element in Spain's squad at the 1999 FIFA World Youth Championship, scoring three goals to become World Champion of the category.
 He was also a member of the national team at the 2000 Summer Olympics in Sydney.

 After making his full debut on 30 April 2003 in a friendly with Ecuador, Gabri went on to represent the nation at UEFA Euro 2004 in Portugal, not leaving the bench in an eventual group-stage exit.